rieckpil/progmot/content/post/giving-my-first-talk.md

 Kudos belong to [Sergi Almar](https://twitter.com/sergialmar/) and his entire team for the amazing organization of this event!

 In summary, these are the tips and recommendations:
-- trial run
+- do at least one trial run.
+If you've never presented in front of a bigger audience, use an internal event or a meetup to train
 - try presentations in-house
 - get a mentor or buddy to help out with the slide deck and talk preparation (I didn't had one but advice for it if you've done not many other public speaking session inside your company)
-- record yourself (I use ScreenFlow for this, the QuickTimePlayer of MacOS also works here)
+- record yourself while speaking.
+I know that's super akward if you're doing it for the first time.
+Just do it and use the result as a backup (I use ScreenFlow for this, the QuickTimePlayer of MacOS also works here)
 - cut the recording to have a plan B if everything goes south.
 Imagine a positive COVID test right before the conference.
 This way, you can at least send the recording to the organizers and they can play it inside the room.
 - check the hardware before and have backup options
 - have fun
 - don't do live coding on your first talk
-- have fallbacks for everything
+- have fallbacks for everything.
+Batteries for your presenter, maybe a second laptop, a USB with the final talk on it, mobile data if the conference WLAN is flaky
-- Use big font sizes
+- Use big font sizes - the attendees in the last rows will thank you
 - Don't overuse bullet points that make your audience tired, fresh up things with graphics, images and short summaries
 - Upload your slide deck to Speaker Deck afterward
 - Don't use dark themes when screenshotting your code examples (I use the distraction free mode of IntelliJ IDEA for my screenshots)
 - Talk water and maybe some throat candy to the stage if your voice starts cracking
 - Wear cloths that you feel comfortable

+... and finally, here's the recording of the talk:

+{{< youtube c-GV2PxymoY >}}

 To many more talks 🚀